-5.9.
-Policies giving cultural and natural heritage a function in the life of communities

-5.9.1 - How effectively do the State Party's policies give cultural and natural heritage a function in the life of communities?
+- 5.9.
+Policies giving cultural and natural heritage a function in the life of communities - 5.9.1 How effectively do the State Party's policies give cultural and natural heritage a function in the life of communities?

 Culture Nature There are no specific policies to give heritage a function in the life of communities.
 There are no specific policies to give heritage a function in the life of communities but this is being achieved on an ad hoc basis.
-There are specific policies to give heritage a function in the life of communities but there are some deficiencies in their implementation. × There are specific policies to give heritage a function in the life of communities that are effectively implemented. ×
+There are specific policies to give heritage a function in the life of communities but there are some deficiencies in their implementation. × × There are specific policies to give heritage a function in the life of communities that are effectively implemented.

-5.10.
-Examples of specific policies giving heritage a function in the life of communities

-5.10.1 - Please provide examples of specific policies that give heritage a function in the life of communities

-5.11.
-Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies

-5.11.1 - How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?
+- 5.10.
+Examples of specific policies giving heritage a function in the life of communities - 5.10.1 Please provide examples of specific policies that give heritage a function in the life of communities - 5.11.
+Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies - 5.11.1 How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?

 Protecting biological and cultural diversity and providing ecosystem services and benefits.
-Some Strengthening resilience to natural hazards and climate change.
+High Strengthening resilience to natural hazards and climate change.
 High Contributing to inclusion and equality.
 Some Enhancing the quality of life and well-being.
 Some Respecting, protecting and promoting human rights.
 Some Respecting, consulting and involving indigenous peoples and local communities.
 Some Achieving gender equality.
-Not applicable Ensuring growth, employment, income and livelihoods.
-High Promoting economic investment and quality tourism.
-High Strengthening capacity-building, innovation and local entrepreneurship.
-High Ensuring conflict prevention.
+Some Ensuring growth, employment, income and livelihoods.
+Some Promoting economic investment and quality tourism.
+Some Strengthening capacity-building, innovation and local entrepreneurship.
+Some Ensuring conflict prevention.
 Some Protecting heritage during conflict.
 Some Promoting conflict resolution.
 Some Contributing to post-conflict recovery.
 Some Other (please specify).
-Some If 'Other' applies, please specify
+Not applicable If 'Other' applies, please specify

-5.12.
-UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011

-5.12.1 - In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes):
+- 5.12.
+UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011 - 5.12.1 In relation to the UNESCO Recommendation on the Historic Urban Landscape (HUL), adopted in 2011, please indicate which of the following steps your State Party has taken (you can check multiple boxes): - 5.13.
+Integration of the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes - 5.13.1 How effectively does the State Party integrate the conservation and protection of cultural and natural heritage into comprehensive/larger scale planning programmes?